 - First-Person Peripheral Narrator: Played straight and then subverted — Charles initially is little more than an outside observer upon Sebastian and his family, but after the Time Skip becomes the novel's proper protagonist.

 - Getting Crap Past the Radar: Considering it was first published in 1945 the book gets away with an awful lot.
-No one batted an eyelid at the flamboyant Anthony Blanche, ambiguously gay main character Sebastian Flyte and the large amount of Ho Yay between him and Charles.
-(Unless you knew the real people they were thinly veiled fictionalizations of.)
+No one batted an eyelid at the flamboyant Anthony Blanche, ambiguously gay main character Sebastian Flyte, and conspicuous Homoerotic Subtext between him and Charles.
+(Unless you knew the real people of whom they were thinly veiled fictionalizations.)